 MIL-STD-810 is a U.S. military standard for environmental engineering considerations and laboratory testing.
-It is a Tri-Service (U.S. Air Force, U.S. Army, and U.S. Navy) standard for design of military equipment.
+It is a Tri-Service (U.S. Air Force, Army, and Navy) standard for designing military equipment.

-This 4-day class focuses on the purpose of each test, the equipment required to perform each test, and the methodology to correctly apply the specified test environments.
-This class is applicable to ANY testing done to Environmental test standards including DO-160, IEC specifications, and all other documents which provide test methodology for environmental testing.
-The test methods explained and taught in this class apply to environmental testing of ANY equipment whether it is intended for military/aerospace, commercial, or consumer use.
+This four-day class focuses on the purpose of each test, the equipment required to perform each test, and the methodology to correctly apply the specified test environments.
+This class is applicable to ANY testing done to environmental test standards, including DO-160, IEC specifications, and all other documents which provide test methodology for environmental testing.
+The test methods explained and taught in this class apply to environmental testing of ANY equipment, whether it is intended for military/aerospace, commercial, or consumer use.

-Vibration and Shock methods are covered together.
-We overview Sine and Random Vibration, also classical waveform shock testing, drop testing and Shock Response Spectrum Testing.
-We include instrumentation, vibration equipment, control systems and fixture design.
+Vibration and shock methods are covered together.
+We overview sine and random vibration, classical waveform shock testing, drop testing, and shock response spectrum testing.
+We include instrumentation, vibration equipment, control systems, and fixture design.

-Class members will tour a lab that daily performs the full spectrum of 810H tests.
+Class members will tour a lab that performs the full spectrum of 810H tests daily.

 500.6 Low Pressure (Altitude)